StacyCash/blog-posts/general/2021/right-tools-right-job/right-tools-right-job.md

 But those right tools only work for me.
 I've had people look at me incredulously for not buying an electric bike - you can go much further and with much less effort.
 If I was commuting then I would wholeheartedly agree!
 But I'm not going to be commuting.
 I'm going to be trying to work out on a bike.

-Those gloves I'm looking at are way over the top for a lot of people (I'm sure that people I know will laugh at me), but for me they make sense.
+Those gloves I'm looking at are way over the top for a lot of people (I'm sure that some people I know will think it's over the top), but for me they make sense.
 At least I hope they do, I have to see if I can still operate those tiny levers when wearing them!

 So why am I rambling about this?

 Because I see the same switchover in IT.
-I'm writing post this in VS Code, because I love the markdown editor that comes out of the box.
+I'm writing this in VS Code, because I love the markdown editor that comes out of the box.

 I also use VS Code for TypeScript work.
 Azure Functions, Angular Application, Vue etc. And for YAML, PowerShell scripts etc. It's such an amazingly versatile tool!